 Or get more granular, by selecting a combination:

 Why is some data missing from my Network view?

-If the target listed sits behind a CDN (such as Cloudflare or Cloudfront), then we deliberately omit the network data, because it actually references the CDN's infrastructure and not your own.
+If the target listed sits behind a CDN (such as Cloudflare or Cloudfront), we deliberately omit the network data because it actually references the CDN's infrastructure and not your own.
 If you'd like to know more, please have a read of this article.